Renovated library set to open in January 2024

 A vintage photo from the main library's early days when there was a central front desk.
 Three men are at the desk talking with librarians.

 The history of UVA can be divided into three chapters, each marked by the construction of a library.
-The renovation of Alderman, our main library, marks the third chapter in the University’s history.
+The renovation of our main library marks the third chapter in the University’s history.

 The first chapter began when the Rotunda, UVA’s first Library, was constructed as the focus of Grounds — a notable departure from the customary practice of centering universities around religious buildings.
-The second chapter began when UVA began to function as a research university with the opening in 1938 of Alderman, with a much larger and more current collection, that replaced the Rotunda as the main library.
+The second chapter began when UVA began to function as a research university with the opening of the library in 1938, with a much larger and more current collection, that replaced the Rotunda as the main library.

 Read more history